eagerbeaver04/Yadro_test_task/README.md

 ## Run tests
  To perform tests, follow these steps:
 If you want to run tests you need to use CMake build and run variant.

 ## Building and Running

 1. Using only gcc compiler:
+    Unit tests in this variant will be not available.

     To build and run the project, follow these steps: